 Daniel J. Tobin counsels a variety of clients, principally in the context of business litigation and arbitration.
-Mr. Tobin's practice consists primarily of representing parties involved in commercial and other civil disputes before state courts, federal courts, and administrative agencies.
+Daniel's practice consists primarily of representing parties involved in commercial and other civil disputes before state courts, federal courts, and administrative agencies.
 He has provided litigation services to individuals as well as numerous business entities, including financial institutions, mortgage lenders, government contractors, and real estate holding companies.
 He also has experience serving on boards of directors of both for-profit and non-profit entities.

-Mr. Tobin's cases have involved a broad range of legal issues, including questions arising under state and federal lending laws, state and federal securities laws, the Uniform Commercial Code, civil rights statutes, labor and employment statutes, and the common law.
-Mr. Tobin has represented parties in litigation involving claims of statutory violations as well as breach of contract, misappropriation of trade secrets, employment discrimination, securities fraud, breach of fiduciary duty, negligence, and unfair competition.
+Daniel's cases have involved a broad range of legal issues, including questions arising under state and federal lending laws, state and federal securities laws, the Uniform Commercial Code, civil rights statutes, labor and employment statutes, and the common law.
+Daniel has represented parties in litigation involving claims of statutory violations as well as breach of contract, misappropriation of trade secrets, employment discrimination, securities fraud, breach of fiduciary duty, negligence, and unfair competition.